-Why Is Application Security Testing Orchestration (ASTO) A Need ?
+Why Is Application Security Orchestration and Correlation (ASOC) A Need ?

-As more companies are adopting multiple technologies to secure their applications, the findings from various tools are creating an immense complexity for security teams.
-Given the lack of bodies in security departments to throw at tasks like consolidation and analysis of hundreds if not thousands of vulnerabilities, mean time to fix vulnerabilities has reached 95 days for traditional software architectures and 43 days for micro service.
+Given the lack of bodies in security departments to throw at tasks like consolidation and analysis of hundreds if not thousands of vulnerabilities, mean time to fix vulnerabilities has reached 95 days for traditional software architectures and 43 days for microservice.

 Most organizations are using both SAST(Static Application Security Testing) and DAST (Dynamic Application Security Testing) tools together to increase confidence in the results of their scanners and integrate security tests into a larger part of the software development life cycle.